BLOG

 Luckily, these are quick and easy to get - the barcode image will be sent to you by email then you can provide it to your packaging designer.

-You may be selling directly to customers at farmers' markets or fairs, but make sure you consider the different distribution channels you would like to use in future.
+You may be selling directly to customers at farmers markets or via food stalls at fairs, but make sure you consider the different distribution channels you would like to use in future.

 If you're thinking of using a wholesale distributor, do your research now and build their margin in at your initial costing stage.
 This way you can see whether your brand will be profitable in the long term.